TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 The `I2S Quad deserializer` block is responsible for reading the bits of the serial audio data coming from the ADCs in sync with the different clock signals.
 The special thing about this block is that it takes four different inputs and already integrates the left/right demuxer to output the eight different 24bit vectors.

-The module starts with a few edge detectors, the processes run on the much higher +100Mhz clock and their sole purpose is to detect a rising/falling edge.
-Here is an example for the bit clock:
+The module starts with a few edge detectors, the processes run on the much higher +100Mhz clock.
+Here I am using the bit clock as an example, but they are mostly all the same, you can see the 3 shift register stages and the comparator:
 ```vhdl
 detect_bclk_edge: process(clk) begin
     if rising_edge(clk) then